 America doesn’t make it easy for new dads as far as paternity leave is concerned.
 While 92 countries offer paternity leave, the United States does not.
-Despite popular support for family leave bills in America, only a handful of states and cities have passed family leave and paternity leave laws, and a 2016 Pew Research study found the U.S. dead last among 41 countries for parental leave laws.
+Despite popular support for family leave bills in America, only a handful of states and cities have passed family leave and paternity leave laws, and a Pew Research study from 2016 found the U.S. dead last among 41 countries for parental leave laws.
 The lack of paid time off for new parents hurts children, families, and society as a whole.

 “Overall, the states and federal have not done nearly enough to provide the supports that working parents need — including working dads,” said Sarah Fleisch Fink, Director of Workplace Policy Nationally at the National Partnership for Women & Families.

 But the U.S. does have several laws in place for paid parental and family leave.

 State and Federal Paternity Leave Laws

 Five states currently mandate paid parental leave.
 New York State, California, New Jersey, New Hampshire, and Washington, D.C. now have laws in place requiring employers to provide paid leave to employees.
 Fathers living in the rest of America only get paid leave if their employers offer it.

 The only federal protection for American dads comes courtesy of 1993’s Family and Medical Leave Act.
 Under the FMLA, most new parents can take up to 12 weeks of unpaid leave without the threat of job loss.
 That’s most, not all parents.
 Employees qualify for parental leave under the FMLA when they’ve worked 1,240 hours over 12 months at a company that employs more than 50 people.
 With part-time workers and small business employees left in the lurch, only about 60 percent of American workers are entitled to leave under the FMLA.